Indexing-Your-Heart/game/README.md

 - SwiftLint and SwiftFormat (used internally for code formatting)
 - Xcode Command Line Tools

-Start by cloning the repository using `gh repo clone` or `git clone --recursive`.
+1. Start by cloning the repository using `gh repo clone` or `git clone --recursive`.
+2. Next, run `just fetch-tools` to fetch the other tools needed to build the game.
-Then, run `just build-swift-godot` and `just build-all-deps` to build the required dependencies for the internal extensions that the main game uses.
+3. Then, run `just build-swift-godot` and `just build-all-deps` to build the required dependencies for the internal extensions that the main game uses.
+4. Finally, run `just unswizzle-assets` to unswizzle the assets in the game's resources so that the game can be built normally.

 From here, you can open the Shounin project in Godot through the project manager, or you can invoke `just edit-game` to open the project directly in the editor.